bubbleboy14/ctcomp/README.md

-    		"dependency": "Please select the frameworks used by this project.", "expense": "Propose an expense (currently supported: one-off dividend).", "info": "Here's some basic info about this pod.", "product": "Sell goods and services."
+    		"dependency": "Please select the frameworks used by this project.", "expense": "Propose an expense (currently supported: one-off dividend).", "info": "Here's some basic info about this pod.", "product": "Sell goods and services.
+Ten percent goes to your pod."
     	}
     }